doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

     * [Ollvm](https://github.com/obfuscator-llvm/obfuscator)
     * Build yours!

-The other good idea is to try to make less obvious key elements in your implementation: basically the AES state & the tables & their structures.
+The other good idea is to try to make less obvious key elements in your implementation: basically the AES state, the tables & their structures.
 Those three things give away quite some important information about how your implementation works, so making a bit harder to figure those points out is good for us.
 Instead of storing the AES state inside a contiguous memory area of 16 bytes, why not use 16 non-contiguous variables of 1 byte?
 You can go even further by using different variables for every round to make it even more confusing.

 You can also apply that same idea to the different arrays our implementation uses: do not store them in a contiguous memory area, dispatch them all over the memory & transform them in one dimension arrays instead.